Hoisin Pork Tenderloin with Fried Rice

 Asian Beef and Broccoli is a restaurant favorite that can be made right at home with just a handful of ingredients.
 Adapting the recipe to be gluten free was easy, so why haven’t I made it in a while?
 The short answer, sodium.

-These days our meals not only have to be gluten free, but also lower in sodium for my husband.
-That means many of my Asian inspired meals have gone on the back burner.
-With that in mind, I am on a mission this year to makeover some of my favorite gluten free recipes with less salt.
-This was our first meal of the new year and I dare say it was a success.
+These days I try to make meals that are not only gluten free, but also lower in salt.
+That means some of my Asian inspired meals have gone on the back burner because they are made with a salt bomb of condiments!
+With that in mind, I am on a mission this year to makeover some of my favorite gluten free recipes and this meal was definitely a success.

 Would you believe my original recipe used 1/4 cup of gluten free soy sauce and 1/4 cup of hoisin sauce?
-That’s a lot of sodium!
+Whew, that’s a lot of sodium!

 This post contains affiliate links.

-In this recipe remake, I’m using Coconut Aminos, a new condiment in my kitchen that is much lower in sodium than gluten free soy sauce or tamari.
+In this recipe remake, I’m using Coconut Aminos, a pantry staple in my kitchen that is much lower in sodium than gluten free soy sauce or tamari.
 I have substituted Coconut Aminos in many of my recipes that call for soy sauce.
 And a little Hoisin Sauce goes a long way, I cut the original 1/4 cup down to 2 tbsp. and it was still delicious.

 4 Servings